Developing industry's technologies and innovations for crossover applications in new growth markets

 - not restricted to SMEs (small and medium sized enterprises): but if your company is larger you will need to make a case for why the subsidy is needed, and we won’t be funding very large companies.

-- may already operate in more than one industry including aerospace and aviation, it’s the transfer across sectors of the technology or innovation that matters (so can be an existing aerospace industry supplier)
+- may already operate in more than one industry including aerospace and aviation, it’s the transfer across sectors of the technology or innovation that matters

 - can draw on expertise and partners from other places (not all spend need be in the WMCA area; we welcome collaborative projects